-When studying the factors affecting the intention to use alcoholic beverages, some previous studies only studied based on three factors such as: attitude, environment and society, emotion and mood.
-Some studies have applied one of the three models above such as:
+When studying the factors affecting the intention to use alcoholic beverages, some previous studies focused only on three factors, namely attitude, environment and society, emotion and mood.
+Some studies applied one of these three models, for example:

 Attitude factor: Understanding attitudes and predicting social behavior [7].